 Our goal is for you to obtain the best mortgage program for your situation.
-For purchase transactions, the first step to achieving your housing goal is to help you answer the two most important questions: What will be my monthly housing payment and how much cash do I need?
+For purchase transactions, the first step to achieving your housing goal is to get a better of how much you can afford.

 What are the Two Most Important Questions?